The right moment to engage: why timing is (almost) everything

 The myth of cold prospecting: a costly, outdated practice

-For decades, sales prospecting boiled down to calling or contacting prospects cold, often pulled from a company file found online or purchased at a premium.
-The problem with this approach is twofold: on one hand, it relies on a very mechanical management of the customer relationship, and on the other, it completely ignores the timing of the need.
+For decades, sales prospecting meant contacting prospects cold, often from a company file bought online or scraped together manually.
+The problem is twofold: the approach treats the customer relationship as a mechanical numbers game, and it ignores the timing of the need entirely.

 The importance of timing in B2B buying decisions

 A company never makes a buying decision in a vacuum.
 It acts according to a context, a business objective, or a trigger event.
-This is where buyer intent comes in: information that can be detected through public data (job postings, relocations, funding rounds, leadership changes, etc.) and that reveals an intention or a latent business opportunity.
+This is where intent signals come in: information detectable through public data (job postings, relocations, funding rounds, leadership changes) that reveals a latent business opportunity.

 Why intent signals are gold for your prospecting